 To add to this

-In 1.8 we will be adding support for webmap areas.
+We are planning to add support for offline areas.
 This means that you can link an associated map area to a project.
 In ArcGIS Online map areas can be configured to update on a daily basis and this would pick up any new features added to the included layers.
 The user of the app would see updates in the app so that they could download the updates if they are online.

 Hi Johnathan, that sounds like it might be what I need.
 Any idea of when 1.8 will be released?